 For applicants who submit the CSS, it will help us better understand you.
 Character has always been a part of our process and something we’ve long considered when discussing applicant fit for Lawrenceville.
 The CSS enhances this process by giving us a scientifically validated instrument on which to base our conversations.
 The CSS does not replace anything in our process; it only adds to it and will help us better understand the applicants who choose to submit it.

-We encourage you to use our Athletic Inquiry Form or Art Inquiry Form to submit supplemental materials pertaining to those interests.
-You can also submit supplemental materials directly in your SAO application.
+We encourage you to submit any supplemental materials pertaining to specific interests (arts or athletics) using the Inquiry Form.
+You can also submit supplemental materials directly in your Gateway or SAO application.
 These will be automatically added to your application file.

 Alternatively, you may submit any supplemental materials by emailing PDF files or HTML links to publicly available sites (such as YouTube) to firstname.lastname@example.org.
 Please include the applicant's full name and a brief description of the file (eg. John Smith-artwork.pdf).
 If we feel the submitted material adds value to your application, it will be added to your file.
 Examples of supplemental pieces are: